|Integrated Curriculum||Hands-on experience||Learning Support|

 |* We are hopeful that students will get excited about research and take additional research courses such as 100r, 91r, and thesis (99) later on.|

-LS 50: Integrated Science has room for approximately 35 students (freshmen only, no exceptions).
-We encourage you to do two complete our application form by 11:59 PM EST on Monday, August 28.
-You don't have to do this to take the course, but if you do and you want to talk to us about the course it means we already have some information about you to help guide the conversation.
+LS 50: Integrated Science has room for approximately 30-40 students (freshmen only, no exceptions).
+We encourage you to complete our survey form by 11:59 PM EST on Monday, August 23rd.
+You don't have to do this to take the course, but if you do and you want to talk to us about the course, it means we already have some information about you to help guide the conversation.

-For the past two year's we've held a lottery and then had a wait list for those who didn't lottery into the class.
-In both years, we had given everyone on the wait list a chance to take LS50, so this year we're going to do things differently.
-Until registration, we'll hold the class in a larger room and everyone who's interested is welcome to come, but we ask you to email us (email@example.com) either to tell us that you want to take the class, or to tell us, if you later change your mind, that you don't.
+Initially, we held a lottery and then had a wait list for those who didn't lottery into the class.
+We have always been able to give everyone on the wait list a chance to take LS50, since then we have been doing things differently.
+Until registration, we hold the class in a larger room, and everyone who is interested is welcome to come, but we ask you to email us (firstname.lastname@example.org) either to tell us that you want to take the class, or to tell us, if you later change your mind, that you don't.
+Whether or not you complete the survey, YOU MUST send a note to the LS50 email address stating your intention to take the course in order to be considered and included if we have to hold a lottery.

-If, two days shy of registration we have more than 35 students who want to take LS50, we'll hold a lottery to select 35 students and notify you by email.
-Given that enrollment for our first two years was between 20 and 25, it's likely that we will have room for everyone who wants to take LS50.
-Classes begin on Wednesday, August 30.
+If, two days shy of registration, we have more than 40 students who want to take LS50, we'll hold a lottery to select no more than 40 students and notify you by email.
+Given that enrollment has ranged between 25 and 40 students, it is likely that we will have room for everyone who wants to take LS50.
+Classes begin on Wednesday, September 1st.

 WHAT IF I NEED TO DROP LS 50?